yiisoft/event-dispatcher/README.md

 - Simple and lightweight.
 - Encourages designing event hierarchy.
 - Can combine multiple event listener providers.
+- Has locking capability to prevent adding event listeners after configuration is done.

 ### General usage

 The library consists of two parts: event dispatcher and event listener provider.
 Provider's job is to register listeners for a certain event type.
-Dispatcher's job is to take an event, get a listeners for it from a provider and call them sequentially.
+Dispatcher's job is to take an event, get listeners for it from a provider and call them sequentially.

 ```php
 $provider = new Yiisoft\EventDispatcher\Provider\Provider();